prbhk08/miCard-Profile-Card-/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## Overview of Project

+This project will provide a basic understanding of flutter widgets such as Cards, ListTiles Texts, procedure to add profile photo.